 Steps were taken to improve and further extend coordination of the work of the CWG and the work of the CCWG Accountability, in particular its work on work stream 1.

+Current Status

 As of 29 January, the CWG had created a scoping document that provides background information and includes an initial list of questions for legal advice.
 A sub-committee of the CWG has also held meetings with ICANN staff and lawyers to complete the arrangements to retain counsel for the CWG.
 It is hoped that such counsel can be selected and begin work before the end of February 2015.